collocations.org

 accidentally

-I accidentally knocked the vase off the table.
+I accidentally knocked the vase over.

 against